Mary Daly: Career

 Daly taught classes at Boston College from 1967 to 1999, including courses in theology, feminist ethics, and patriarchy.

 Daly was first threatened with dismissal when, following the publication of her first book, The Church and the Second Sex (1968), she was issued a terminal (fixed-length) contract.
 As a result of support from the (then all-male) student body and the general public, however, Daly was ultimately granted tenure.

 Daly's refusal to admit male students to some of her classes at Boston College also resulted in disciplinary action.
 While Daly argued that their presence inhibited class discussion, Boston College took the view that her actions were in violation of title IX of federal law requiring the college to ensure that no person was excluded from an education program on the basis of sex, and of the university's own non-discrimination policy insisting that all courses be open to both male and female students.
+Daly allowed male students in her introductory class and privately tutored those who wanted to take advanced classes.

 In 1989, Daly became an associate of the Women's Institute for Freedom of the Press.

 In 1998, a discrimination claim against the college by two male students was backed by the Center for Individual Rights, a libertarian advocacy group.
 Following further reprimand, Daly absented herself from classes rather than admit the male students.
 Boston College removed her tenure rights, citing a verbal agreement by Daly to retire.
 She brought suit against the college disputing violation of her tenure rights and claimed she was forced out against her will, but her request for an injunction was denied by Middlesex Superior Court Judge Martha Sosman.

 A confidential out-of-court settlement was reached.
 The college maintains that Daly had agreed to retire from her faculty position, while others assert she was forced out.
 Daly maintained that Boston College wronged her students by depriving her of her right to teach freely to only female students.
 She documented her account of the events in the 2006 book, Amazon Grace: Recalling the Courage to Sin Big.

 Daly protested the commencement speech of Condoleezza Rice at Boston College, and she spoke on campuses around the United States as well as internationally.

 Daly died on January 3, 2010, in Gardner, Massachusetts.